 By default the SSL certificate that would be configured on your server would be a self-signed one, essentially meaning that it has not been issued by a CA, but instead your own server has signed the certificate as being valid.

 This works perfectly fine for encrypting data, but it will present you with an error or warning in your web-browser when trying to access the secure content.
 Below are examples of this from popular web-browsers:

-Click on Proceed anyway to bypass SSL warning in Chrome.
+Click on Advanced, then Proceed to example.com (unsafe) to bypass SSL warning in Chrome.

 Click on I Understand the Risks, then click on Add Exception….